JerveGuiral/Mobile-Application-Development/README.md

-🎯 Final Flutter Project: App Logo Classifier LogoVision is a specialized mobile application built with Flutter that utilizes Machine Learning to identify popular social media and e-commerce logos in real-time.
+🎯 Final Flutter Project: App Logo Classifier
+My App is a specialized mobile application built with Flutter that utilizes Machine Learning to identify popular social media and e-commerce logos in real-time.
 By leveraging a custom-trained TensorFlow Lite model, the app provides instant brand recognition directly on your smartphone.

 📖 Table of Contents
 ✨ About the Project